csnover/Retro68/README.md

 An automated test suite that can be run using `ctest` and `LaunchAPPL`.

+### PalmUtils/pilrc

+A copy of the PilRC resource compiler, originally version 3.2.90.
+Updated to work correctly in 64-bit host environments, to fix bugs, and to build with CMake.

 ### PalmUtils/prc-tools

 A copy of small parts of prc-tools 2.3 required to generate specs files for